ixofoundation/docs/ixo/concepts/cell-nodes.md

 Capital flows can be programmatically allocated and distributed using Alpha Bonds.
 Conditional payment triggers are linked to provable results.
 This has tremendous potential for risk-adjusted financing of new ventures and performance-based contracts.

-## How to set up of a Cell Node
+## How to set up a Cell Node

 The easiest way to start is with a template.
-Browse [ixo.world templates](https://app.ixo.world/templates) to find one that fits close enough to the purpose and other characteristics of the cell you want to form.
+Browse [app.ixo.world](https://app.ixo.world/) to find one that fits close enough to the purpose and other characteristics of the cell you want to form.
 The ixo guide explains this further.&#x20;

 If you can't find a template that suits your specific needs, start a new cell template with guidance from the ixo-assistant chatbot.